thinkshout/thinkshout/blog/_posts/2017-04-19-meet-thinkshout-at-drupalcon-baltimore.md

 ## Exhibit Hall

-The ThinkShout Headquarters this year is booth 432!
+The ThinkShout Headquarters this year is **booth 432**!
 We’ll be giving away free t-shirts and raffling off an Amazon Echo.
 You can enter to win for the low, low price of one business card.
 If you have any questions about [our work](https://thinkshout.com/work/), current available [job opportunities](https://thinkshout.com/careers/), or what the [weather’s like in Portland](https://isitraining.in/Portland) (spoiler: it’s probably raining), stop by - we’d love to chat with you!

 ## ThinkShout Sessions